ahunigel/spring-toolkit/README.md

     - reverse converter with `.reverse()` method
     - functional converter, used for java `stream` mapping
     - instance of spring converter
-- JUnit 4 `@IfProfileValue` profile source enhancement
+- ~~JUnit 4 `@IfProfileValue` profile source enhancement~~ Moved to https://jitpack.io/#ahunigel/spring-test-toolkit
     - `@ProfileValueSourceConfiguration(EnvironmentProfileValueSource.class)`, use environment as profile value source
     - `@ProfileValueSourceConfiguration(MergedSystemEnvAndPropertyProfileValueSource.class)`, use environment and system properties as profile value source
-- JUnit 4 `@RunTestOnWindowsOnly` annotation, restrict JUnit 4 tests running only on windows operation system
+- ~~JUnit 4 `@RunTestOnWindowsOnly` annotation, restrict JUnit 4 tests running only on windows operation system~~ Moved to https://jitpack.io/#ahunigel/spring-test-toolkit

 ## How to use